 The Company uses a "more-likely-than-not" threshold for the recognition and de-recognition of tax positions, including any potential interest and penalties relating to tax positions taken by the Company.
-The Company does not have any significant unrecognized tax benefits as of August 31, 2022.
+The Company's policy is to recognize interest and penalties accrued on any unrecognized tax positions as a component of income tax expense.
+At August 31, 2023, the Company did not have any accrued interest or penalties associated with any unrecognized tax benefits, nor was any interest expense recognized during the year ended August 31, 2023.
+The Company does not have any significant unrecognized tax benefits as of August 31, 2023.